OzelotVanilla/PythonCourseRepos/README.md

 `models` directory: save trained models.
 Will be created during running the program.

+`images` directory: project output graph example.

 ~~`lib` directory: useful tools **from others**.~~

 `train` directory: self-defined python modules for training models.

 `util` directory: self-defined tools that help programming.

+`clean_project_dir` file: remove all datasets and intermediate product of the project.

 `main.py` file: the entry for the project.